Best France Work Visa Guide for Indian Workers 2026

 What happens after my first year?
 Will I need to pass French language tests?

 Yes.
-The 2026 rules require A2 French proficiency for your first multi-year card renewal (at approximately month 10-12).
-Start French language study immediately upon arrival; OFII provides free courses of 100-600 hours depending on your initial assessment level.
+The 2026 rules require A2 French proficiency before your first multi-year card renewal, which is filed during the 4-2-month window before the VLS-TS expires.
+Start French language study immediately upon arrival; OFII may prescribe 100, 200, 400, or 600 hours of free courses depending on your initial assessment level.
 At year 5 for permanent residency, you need B1.
 For citizenship, B2 is now required.
 Plan for progressive language investment from day one.

 The Bottom Line for Indian Workers